 Lack of Liquidity

 Asset liquidity becomes extra important when your estate needs to be divided among several people.
 You need to have enough liquidated assets to easily and fairly distribute.
 If you have a business, your named beneficiary should have immediate access to funds that can help them run your business.
+This may require making business continuity plans, including who should make business decisions.

 Asset liquidity helps speed things up and prevents further complications.
-Speak to your estate planning attorney in Fort Collins, CO about how much liquidity makes sense for your unique situation.
+Speak to your estate planning attorney in Fort Collins, CO, about how much liquidity makes sense for your unique situation.

 Not Determining Guardianship